 Chowda Fries from Cortez is the Most Unique Fries I’ve Ever Experienced.

 This steamy cross between poutine and clam chowder gets you this beautiful and most unique fries creation I’ve ever come across.
-These fries are called Chowda Fries and you can get them along with delicious seafood at The Cortez Seafood + Cocktail.
+These fries are called Chowda Fries and you can get them along with delicious seafood at The Cortez Seafood + Cocktail in the cooler months of the year!
 I loved their fresh raw oysters and dressed oysters.
 I plan on going back to eat more Chowda fries and work my way through their hot menu!

 The Cortez Seafood + Cocktail